haideralipunjabi/blog-haideralipunjabi/content/posts/the-elder-scrolls-v-skyrim-special-edition-analysis-of-dialogues.md

 _Additional Tip:_ [_progress_](https://pypi.org/project/progress/) _is a great Python Package to show progress in your scripts._

 Here's the code I used for counting:

+### Making the WordCloud

+I used pretty much the same process as the last visualisation.
+I changed the maximum font size to depict the variation properly and used a custom font this time.

+To make the WordCloud, I used the [wordcloud](https://amueller.github.io/word_cloud/) package.
+For the mask, I used [Skyrim Logo Vector](https://www.nexusmods.com/skyrim/mods/68054).
+For the font, I used [Sovngarde](https://www.nexusmods.com/skyrimspecialedition/mods/386) font.

+Here's the code for the wordcloud:

+### Making the Graph

+I initially planned on making a set of graphs from the data.